The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 And so they understand the concept of winners and losers.

-That's one of my pet peeves, but I honestly feel like I feel like our society is softer, man.
+That's one of my pet fees, but I honestly feel like I feel like our society is softer, man.

-Like, I had a I had someone tell me the other day that um comp like that there's no need for competition, and this is uh a grown adult man telling me this, and I was just amazed how heavily convicted he wasn't but actually believing this when essentially life itself and survival has to like competition surrounds all of us.
+And I was just amazed how heavily convicted he was in actually believing this when essentially life itself and survival has to like competition surrounds all of us.

-Like if we all had the same job, and we knew that whoever performed the best would have the has have the best reward, excuse me, that would make us all work harder to be the best.
+Like if we all had the same job and we knew that whoever performed the best would have the, has the best reward, excuse me, that would make us all work harder to be the best.

 That is essentially what competition is.

-And we're stupid, we'd have a lottery for who marries who.
+And well, if there was no competition, we'd have a lottery for who marries who.

-Like, oh, so anybody can marry my wife.
+Like, oh, so anybody could marry my wife?

 Like, no, I had to earn that, man.